-Payroll e-filing is now compulsory for virtually all employers.
+Payroll e-filing is compulsory for virtually all employers.
 This is the case for both in-year and year-end filing.
-Most of the in-year and year-end filing requirements have now been overtaken by the introduction of RTI.
-Please see the Monthly compliance, Annual compliance and Real time information guidance notes.
+Most of the in-year and year-end filing requirements have now been overtaken by the introduction of real time information (RTI).
+See the Monthly compliance, Annual compliance and Real time information guidance notes.

 Employers exempted from electronic filing are those who are: